 This camp is accessed via a 1 hr hike over fairly flat terrain.
 This hike includes several river crossings, so walking sandals (e.g. TEVA) are a necessity.
 The North Buton Forest Camp is set up with camp beds and mosquito nets inside large communal ...Find out more

-The newest of our forest camps, the Central Buton Forest Camp is accessed via a 2-3 hour walk along a track (that can turn very muddy following rain).
-The trek in to camp involves 2 river crossing where walking sandals (eg TEVA) are recommended (to keep boots dry).
+The Central Buton Forest Camp is accessed via a 2-3 hour walk along a track (that can turn very muddy following rain).
+The trek in to camp involves 2 river crossings where walking sandals (eg TEVA) are recommended (to keep boots dry).
 Accommodation here is ...Find out more

 Students joining this biodiversity assessment team will be trekking into the forest of the remote Langkumbe Valley as part of a small team of guides, field biologists and volunteers.
 An established though basic camp is used for the expedition that includes river washing, trench ...Find out more